-47. In any action or proceeding relating to a trade mark or trade name, the Court of the Registrar, as the case may be, shall admit evidence of the usages of the trade concerned and of any relevant trade mark or trade name or get-up legitimately used by other persons.
+47. In any action or proceedings relating to a trade mark or trade name, the Court or the Registrar, as the case may be, shall admit evidence of the usage of the trade concerned and of the relevant trade mark or trade name or get-up legitimately used by other persons.